PhD (Queensland University of Technology), Master of Education (Macquarie University), Bachelor of Arts (Eng. Lit & Mod. Hist) (Macquarie University)

 In the same year, Linda was named Macquarie University Early Career Researcher of the Year, and received both the Academy of the Social Sciences in Australia (ASSA) Paul Bourke Award and the Australian Association for Research in Education (AARE) Early Career Research Award.

-In 2016, she began leading an Education Horizon project funded by the Queensland Government, “Empowering learners: using student voice, videorecorded classroom interactions and teacher feedback to develop positive learning environments in high-need Queensland secondary schools”, with Dr Amanda Mergler and Dr Jenna Gillett-Swan.
+In 2016, she began leading an Education Horizon project funded by the Queensland Government, “Empowering learners: using student voice, videorecorded classroom interactions and teacher feedback to develop positive learning environments in high-need Queensland secondary schools”, with Dr Jenna Gillett-Swan.

-Linda has appeared in numerous print, radio and television media and is a strong advocate that inclusive education is a foundation platform for broader social inclusion and the development of an inclusive democracy.
+Linda has appeared in numerous print, radio and television media and is a strong advocate that inclusive education is a fundamental human right, enabling social and economic equity and independence.

 - Improving outcomes through accessible assessment and inclusive practices